khulnasoft/tracker/docs/docs/events/builtin/network/index.md

-Tracker offers a set of network events that makes it easy to trace network activity in common protocols.
+Tracee offers a set of network events that makes it easy to trace network activity in common protocols.

 ## Available network events